 In some cases, increased drowsiness in women may occur as a side effect after taking medications of various pharmacological groups:

-Diseases and the state of the body
+Diseases and condition of the body

 Hormonal disorders